 Like so many writers in Hollywood, I've sold scripts and had lot of things "optioned" by movie companies that don't show up on the IMDb.com.
-For example, my three young adult "You Solve It" mystery novels were optioned for a TV series on the late Nashville Network.
-Selling two screenplays within a couple of months of each other, with money in the bank to make both, and then the movies not getting made, caused me to turn to writing books, which I still prefer.
-I'm still a working screenwriter, though.
-I regularly get paid to rewrite scripts.
-I've had a lot more stories and books published than scripts made, but my story is kind of normal in Hollywood.
+My three young adult "You Solve It" mystery novels were optioned for a TV series on the late Nashville Network.
+Selling two screenplays within a couple of months, with money in the bank to make both, and then the movies not getting made, caused me to turn to writing books, but I'm still a working screenwriter.

-There were 13 people in my graduating high school class, 753 people in the town where I lived, and you couldn't sneeze without someone offering you a handkerchief.
+There were 13 people in my graduating high school class in Anna, Texas, and a population of 753 listed on the town sign.
+People knew each other's business; it was said you couldn't sneeze without someone offering you a handkerchief.

 One of these days I'll rewrite my novel about those times.
 Despite extreme hardships due to parental troubles, growing up in Texas was idyllic in many ways, brain food for an aspiring writer.
 I ventured onto a lifelong path to learn about mental illness, philosophy, religion, and how to make things better.
 I've been homeless as a kid and more than once as an adult, and all I can say is, God pulled me through because He has a plan for me.
 I'm committed to helping others, and some times I feel legions of angels help me make it through.

 I've loved seeing America.
 On a visit to the Washington D.C. in 2002, we took in a number of sites including the Jefferson Memorial.
 My kids thought I looked "just like" our nation's third President, which is interesting because at one point I planned to do a one-man show about him.
 I have a large library of Jefferson books, have visited Monticello, and think his thoughts are ever more applicable today.